 Pros of aerosol sealers:

-Apply faster
+Applies faster

-Dry faster
+Dries faster

 Cons to aerosol sealers:

-Must use outside
+Must use them outside

 May finish cloudy if you apply too thick

-Use something that dries clear and will minimally yellow.
+Use something that dries clear.

 Apply two coats.
 And don’t worry about brush strokes or an ‘orange-peel’ look.
 This will go away once you apply clear epoxy.

-💡 Pro tip: if you’re unsure about using a sealant for your art, test a scrap piece or inconspicuous area first.
+💡 Pro tip: If you’re unsure about using a sealant for your art, test a scrap piece or inconspicuous area first.

 But you might be lucky enough that your artwork surface doesn’t need sealing.